We are experts at recovering unpaid wages

-Unpaid wages happen when your employer doesn’t pay you the legal minimum monetary amount, or allowances and entitlements that are outlined in the agreement or award that you work under.
+Unpaid wages (wage theft) happens when your employer doesn’t pay you the legal minimum monetary amount, or allowances and entitlements that are outlined in the agreement or award that you work under.

-It can happen by mistake, but in many instances, unpaid wages (or wage theft) is a deliberate action taken by your boss to steal money that you are rightly and lawfully entitled to.
+It can happen by mistake, but in many instances, wage theft is a deliberate action taken by your boss to steal money that you are rightly and lawfully entitled to.

 The national minimum wage